 The composting chamber is ventilated with a passive ventilation system which further eliminates any unpleasant smells.

 The structure is 10ft x 6ft and is timber framed using locally soured wood.
 It is shingle roofed using locally sourced chestnut.
 The walls are timber-clad, also using wood sourced locally.

 The composting chamber is a complete unit that can be lifted into the hole and supports the building.

-It is located on the campsite at The Sustainability Centre and close to the path of the Woodland Trail.
+It is located on the campsite at The Sustainability Centre.